The latest definition of Codependency

 Women are over-represented in the population defined as “Codependent”.
 The explanation, according to many experts in the field, is that the traditional female role model “trains” women to be Codependent.
 Historically, our culture has rewarded women for care-taking and self-sacrificing, qualities which in excess become Codependent traits.

 This disorder was first identified about ten years ago as the result of studying interpersonal relationships in the families of alcoholics.
 Codependent behavior is learned by watching and imitating other family members who display this type of behavior.
-It is time to call us toll free at 855-222-1101 and find out about speaking to our Codependency Therapist/Life Coach or having DIG facilitate a Codependency intervention for you or your family.
+It is time to call us at 855-222-1101 and find out about speaking to our Codependency Therapist/Life Coach or having DIG facilitate a Codependency intervention for you or your family.

 How is Codependency Treated?